ashtondunderdale/binary-calculator/README.md

 # multi-base Calculator Tool

-An online web tool for performing calculations and conversions in base 2, 8, and 16
+An online web tool for performing calculations and conversions in base 2